rgushel/protobuf-converter/README.md

 ## How to use it ?
 Domain model classes that have to be transformed into protobuf messages must satisfy conditions:

-* Class has to be marked by *@ProtoClass* annotaion that contains reference on related protobuf message class.
+* Class has to be marked by *@ProtoClass* annotation that contains reference on related protobuf message class.
-* Class fields has to be marked by *@ProtoField* annotaion.
+* Class fields has to be marked by *@ProtoField* annotation.
 These fields must have getters and setters.

 E.g.:
 ```java